BitRapture/migraine/README.md

 # migraine
 An esoteric language that is guaranteed to give you a headache.

-You will need to take some paracetemol after attempting to code in this, have a look:
+You will need to take some paracetamol after attempting to code in this, have a look:

 ## Hello World example
 ```